 Next, we’ll hop onto our all-terrain vehicles and drive for about 1 and a half hours through the mountainous roads of the estancia.
 After that, we’ll commence a 20-minute walk until we get to a panoramic balcony, where we’ll spend approximately 30 minutes appreciating the awe-inspiring views of the Eastern face of the Upsala Glacier, along with the seemingly infinite Andes Mountain Range, the largest mountain range on the planet!

 Later, we’ll start our 9 mile (14 kilometer) trek descending through the "Cañadón de los Fosiles", a deposit of sea fossil remains.
 This is a valley with unique characteristics, surrounded by the typical fauna and flora the region boasts.
-You’ll be given a lunch box with 1 beverage to enjoy during the tour.
+You’ll be given a lunch box with 1 bottled water to enjoy during the tour.
+This is a 7 mile (14 kilometers) trek mostly done downhill.
+The trek duration is about 5 hours.
 Finally, we’ll board our boat for a 2-hour ride back to Punta Bandera for a transfer back to our hotel, as the sun begins to set on our day of navigating and glaciers exploration, with a camera full of fresh memories to share with friends and family back home!

 PLEASE NOTE: This tour takes up an entire day, it is long, with a departure of 7 AM approximately and a return at 8 / 8:30 PM approximately.
 Also, please note that the rides to Estancia Cristina and back have a total navigation time of 5 hours (3 hours to get there, and 2 hours to get back).
 Weather conditions in this area normally allow for smooth navigating, but can also be very windy, causing the boat to move, as it isn’t very large in size.
 So, if you are prone to seasickness, we would advise booking a different tour, which also offers you the chance to enjoy navigating among glaciers and icebergs in full-VIP fashion.
 In it, you’ll witness the splendor of the Upsala glacier (the largest glacier in Patagonia Glaciers National Park) as well as the Spegazzini glacier (the tallest glacier in the national park), among others.